Canon 77D vs Olympus E-5

 Review summary: Canon 77D vs Olympus E-5

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 77D or the Olympus E-5 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 77D: